rosieRRRRR/epoch-clock/README.md

 ---

-## **1.3 Relationship to PQSF**
+## **1.3 Relationship to PQSF and PQSEC**

-PQSF depends on the Epoch Clock for deterministic, post-quantum-signed time.
-Specifically, PQSF MUST consume:
+PQSF and PQSEC depend on the Epoch Clock for deterministic, post-quantum-signed time artefacts.

+**Epoch Clock has no dependencies on PQSF, PQSEC, or other PQ stack specifications.**

+PQSF and PQSEC consume Epoch Clock artefacts as follows:

-* **EpochTick** — the authoritative source of freshness, monotonicity, and temporal ordering for all consent, policy, ledger, and runtime predicates (see PQSF 4).
+* **EpochTick artefacts** — PQSF and PQSEC use EpochTick artefacts as temporal evidence for consent windows, policy enforcement, ledger operations, and runtime predicates (see PQSF §4, PQSEC §3).

-* **Profile lineage rules** — PQSF MUST validate profile_ref against the active Epoch Clock v2 profile and child-profile lineage (see PQSF 4.2).
+* **Profile lineage** — PQSF and PQSEC validate `profile_ref` against the active Epoch Clock v2 profile and child-profile lineage (see PQSF §4.2, PQSEC §5.2.4).

-* **Tick freshness** — PQSF MUST enforce tick age and monotonicity exactly as defined in this specification (see PQSF 4.3–4.4).
+* **Freshness and monotonicity** — PQSEC enforces tick age and monotonicity rules using Epoch Clock artefacts as evidence (see PQSEC §4.3–4.4).

-* **Canonical encoding** — PQSF MUST use the canonical JSON/CBOR tick format defined by the Epoch Clock (see PQSF 3.5).
+* **Canonical encoding** — PQSF and PQSEC process Epoch Clock artefacts in their canonical JCS JSON format (see PQSF §3.5, PQSEC §3.6).

-* **Replay and rollback detection** — PQSF MUST treat invalid, stale, or rollback ticks as fail-closed conditions for all dependent operations (see PQSF 4.5).
+* **Replay and rollback detection** — PQSEC uses Epoch Clock artefacts to detect invalid, stale, or rollback conditions and enforces fail-closed behaviour for all dependent operations (see PQSEC §4.5).

-The Epoch Clock does not depend on PQSF.
-PQSF depends on the Epoch Clock to provide deterministic, sovereign, verifiable time for all temporal predicates.
+**Epoch Clock provides temporal artefacts only.
+All enforcement semantics (freshness windows, monotonicity rules, acceptance/refusal decisions, freeze conditions) are defined by PQSEC and consuming specifications.**

 ## **1.4 Relationship to PQHD (Normative)**